 Opting for a bicycle instead of a car provides a wealth of benefits – from reducing carbon footprints to health and fitness.
 However, sharing the road with larger vehicles isn’t always the advantage we think it is.
 With less protection from the elements, it’s no shock that bicycles are much more dangerous than your average car.
 In fact, the damages caused in a bicycle accident are frequently extensive, with life-altering physical, mental, and emotional consequences.
-At Cogburn Law Offices, our Las Vegas bicycle accident lawyers help victims obtain the compensation they need to recover from injuries sustained.
+At Cogburn Law, our Las Vegas bicycle accident lawyers help victims obtain the compensation they need to recover from injuries sustained.

 Nevada Bicycle Accident Resources: